arambalakjian/Cookie-Bar/README.md

 ## Requirements

- * Use Tag v1 for SilverStripe 2.4.1 or newer
- * Use Tag v1.1 for SilverStripe 3 or newer
+ * SilverStripe 3 or newer (use 2.4 Branch for SS2.4)

 ## Installation